-\$ Students should not arrive at school prior to 7:30 a.m., as there is NO supervision before then.

-\$ Breakfast begins at 7:30 a.m.
-Students must arrive on time so that they have enough time to eat and be in class by 8:00 a.m.

-\$ Students who are not eating breakfast should not arrive at school until 7:45 a.m.

-\$ Students should remain on the playground in supervised areas until the bell rings at 8 a.m. \$ When the dismissal bell rings, students should proceed directly to their pick-up destination, the bus stop or the appropriate after-school program.

-destination, the bus stop of the appropriate after-school program.

-\$ Students walking home should always use marked crosswalks when crossing the street.

-\$ Children should not remain at school after their regular departure times.

-\$ Students are not permitted to leave campus at any time before dismissal, including lunch or recess, without permission from the school and parents.
-Parents must check a student in or out of school at the office.
+- Students should not arrive at school prior to 7:30 a.m., as there is NO supervision before then. - Breakfast begins at 7:30 a.m.
+Students must arrive on time so that they have enough time to eat and be in class by 8:00 a.m. - Students who are not eating breakfast should not arrive at school until 7:45 a.m. - Students should remain on the playground in supervised areas until the bell rings at 8 a.m. - When the dismissal bell rings, students should proceed directly to their pick-up destination, the bus stop or the appropriate after-school program. - Students walking home should always use marked crosswalks when crossing the street. - Children should not remain at school after their regular departure times. - Students are not permitted to leave campus at any time before dismissal, including lunch or recess, without permission from the school and parents.
+Parents must check a student in or out of school at the office if arriving after 8 a.m. or leaving before dismissal.